Philander Prescott

+Philander Prescott (September 17, 1801 – August 18, 1862) was an American trader, interpreter, and pioneer of Wisconsin and Minnesota.
+The town of Prescott, Wisconsin was first settled by and named after him.

+Biography

-Philander Prescott (September 17, 1801 – August 10, 1862) was the son of Dr. Joel Prescott and Phildelia Reed.
+Philander Prescott was the son of Dr. Joel Prescott and Phildelia Reed.
 He was a native of Phelps, Ontario County, New York.
-He headed west in the spring of 1819, stopping a few months in Detroit, Michigan, before continuing west to Fort Snelling.
+He headed west in the spring of 1819, stopping a few months in Detroit, Michigan Territory, before continuing west to Fort Snelling, then also in Michigan Territory.